 Now Available for Free and in the EHR

-Clinical decision support tool strengthens clinicians’ ability to screen for and treat patients with vertebral compression fractures.
+Clinical decision support tool strengthens clinicians’ ability to screen for eating disorders.

 San Francisco — The American Psychiatric Association (APA), together with AvoMD, a software company that translates clinical evidence into the workflow, have developed an interactive screening and assessment tool for eating disorders based on the APA’s new Practice Guideline for the Treatment of Patients With Eating Disorders.